 An Innovative & Direct Path To A Successful Career in Oncology Pharmacy

-The Medically-Integrated Oncology Pharmacy (MIOP) Residency Program provides new pharmacy graduates and practicing pharmacists an exclusive opportunity to engage in a comprehensive 1-year training program designed to prepare participants for a successful career in oncology pharmacy.
+The NCODA Medically-Integrated Oncology Pharmacy (MIOP) Residency Program provides new pharmacy graduates and practicing pharmacists an exclusive opportunity to engage in a comprehensive 1-year training program at a medically integrated pharmacy designed to prepare participants for a successful career in oncology pharmacy.
 NCODA is working with cancer centers throughout the United States to provide the framework and accreditation for this residency program.

 Florida Cancer Specialists & Research Institute